 If a UE indicates a capability for dynamic power sharing between the MCG and the SCG and is provided with NR-DC-PC-mode = Dynamic,

-PTotalNR-DC = MIN{PEMAX, NR-DC, PPowerClass}
+PTotalNR-DC = MIN{PEMAX, NR-DC, PPowerClass, NR-DC }

-with PPowerClass set to power class 3 in case the UE indicates a higher power class in any CG.
+with PPowerClass, NR-DC set to power class 3 in case the UE indicates a higher power class in any CG by [powerClass, powerClass-v1610, powerClass-v17xy].
 The UE determines the maximum transmission power for the MCG and the SCG using the respective configured maximum power PCMAX,f,c,MCG and PCMAX,f,c,SCG or PCMAX,CA,MCG and/or PCMAX,CA,SCG or a combination of PCMAX,f,c,MCG or PCMAX,f,c,SCG and PCMAX,CA,MCG or PCMAX,CA,SCG when it is configured with intra-band contiguous carrier aggregation in one or both cell groups except

 - if UE transmission(s) in slot i1 of the MCG or in slot i2 of the SCG do not overlap in time with any UE transmission(s) on the SCG or the MCG, respectively, the UE determines a maximum transmission power in slot i1 of the MCG or in slot i2 of the SCG using the configured maximum power as specified in clause 6.2.4 or the modified 6.2A.4.1.1 as described in this clause for the uplink contiguous carrier aggregation configured cell group.